Minari Salad (Korean Water Dropwort)

 Minari is Korean water dropwort vegetable.
 This minari recipe makes a delightful salad to serve as a side dish or a topping for Korean BBQ.
-It’s a healthy Korean vegetable side dish!
+Light and refreshing taste!

 When I see a very green vegetable, I can’t hide my urge to make a salad with it.
 A bunch of Korean minari vegetable made me to think of minari recipes.
 This minari salad (minari muchim, 미나리 무침), also known as Korean water dropwort salad, is one of them.